Pros and Cons of a Washer-Dryer Combo

 - Studies show that washer dryer combos are the least reliable laundry appliance and 22% of owners experienced a major problem with their machine.
 Owners of these types of machines also had significantly lower owner satisfaction than front loader and top loader owners.

 Unless you have no other choice, an all-in-one, single-drum, washer-dryer combo is almost never the best way to do your laundry.
 The washing aspect works fine, but trying takes a couple hours longer than a separate machine would, and that’s if you’ve loaded the machine to only half capacity.
-And since you can’t wash other clothes while those are drying, this means that your laundry day comes to an awkward halt.
+And since you can’t wash other clothes while Substitutes For Dryer Sheets, this means that your laundry day comes to an awkward halt.
 So while they are a great technological advancement, washer-dryer combos still have a long way to go.